Category Archives: Swedish Royals

 Christina’s husband the future Karl IX, King of Sweden; Credit – Wikipedia

 Maria of Palatinate-Simmern, the first wife of the future Karl IX, King of Sweden died in 1589 at the age of 28.
-Three years later, forty-two-year-old Karl married nineteen-year-old Christina who was the first cousin of his first wife.
+Three years later, forty-two-year-old Karl married nineteen-year-old Christina, the first cousin of his first wife.
 The couple was married on August 27, 1592, at Nyköping Castle in Nyköping, Södermanland, Sweden.
 At the time of the marriage, Karl was a Prince of Sweden and the Duke of Södermanland and so Christina became a Princess of Sweden and the Duchess of Södermanland.
 Karl was a staunch Lutheran and Sweden was then ruled by Karl’s brother Johan III, King of Sweden who, although Protestant, was married to a Catholic Polish princess and had Catholic sympathies.
 Karl’s marriage with Christina created a stronger alliance with the German Protestants.

 Karl had six children with his first wife Maria but five of them died in infancy or childhood before his second marriage.
 Christina became the stepmother of Karl’s only surviving child: